funmagsoft/infra-foundation/README.md

   - Creates 12 FIC total (3 repos × 4 environments):
     - `infra-foundation` repository for each environment
     - `infra-platform` repository for each environment
-    - `infra-workload-identity` repository for each environment
+    - `infra-identity` repository for each environment
   - Each FIC is scoped to a specific GitHub repository and environment

   **RBAC Role Assignments:**